Robot-to-Robot Relative Pose Estimation using Humans as Markers: Experimental Analysis

+As seen in Figure~\ref{fig:exp20}, standard point-based feature detectors fail to generate a large pool of reliable correspondences when there are very few salient features and landmarks in the scene.
+Consequently, the sampling-based parameter estimation techniques (\eg,~RANSAC) often generate inaccurate results in feature-deprived underwater scenarios.
+However, we demonstrate that human pose-based key-points can still be refined to establish reliable geometric correspondences for robot-to-robot relative pose estimation.
+Moreover, we get a reasonably large pool of correspondences with only one or two humans in the scene, which is fairly common in cooperative underwater missions.

-Figure~\ref{setup_b} shows the setup of a particular underwater experiment where we capture human body-poses from different perspectives to estimate the 6-DOF transformations of multiple follower robots relative to a leader robot.
-In our experiments, the leader robot is equipped with a stereo camera; hence, the 3D information of the human pose-based key-points is obtained by using stereo triangulation technique.
-Then we find their corresponding 2D projections on the follower robots' cameras using the proposed person re-identification and key-point refinement processes.
-Finally, we estimate the follower-to-leader relative poses from respective PnP solutions.
-We present a particular scenario in Figure~\ref{fig:exp2a}; it illustrates the leader and follower robots' perspectives and the associated human pose-based key-points.
-Additionally, Figure~\ref{fig:exp2b} shows the reconstructed 3D key-points which are consistent with the mutually visible humans' body-poses.
+We perform several field experiments in human-robot collaborative setups; Figure~\ref{setup_b} shows the setup of a particular underwater experiment where we capture human body-poses from different perspectives to estimate the 6-DOF transformations of two follower robots relative to a leader robot.
+The leader robot is equipped with a stereo camera; hence, the 3D information of the human pose-based key-points is obtained by using stereo triangulation technique.
+Subsequently, we find the corresponding 2D projections on the follower robots' cameras using the proposed person ReId and key-point refinement processes.
+Finally, we estimate the follower-to-leader relative poses from their respective PnP solutions.

+We present a particular snapshot in Figure~\ref{fig:exp2a}; it illustrates the leader and follower robots' perspectives and the associated human pose-based key-points.
+Subsequently, Figures~\ref{fig:exp20c}-\ref{fig:exp20e} demonstrate the geometric validity of those key-point correspondences and the reconstructed 3D points are shown in Figure~\ref{fig:exp2b}.
+As seen, the estimated 3D structure is consistent with the mutually visible humans' body-poses.
 Finally, the estimated 6-DOF poses of the follower robots relative to the leader robot are shown in Figure~\ref{fig:exp2c}.

+Such leader-to-follower pose estimates are useful in cooperative diver following~\cite{islam2018person}, convoying~\cite{shkurti2017underwater}, and other interactive tasks while operating in close proximity.
+The robust performance and efficient implementation of the proposed modules make it suitable for use by visually-guided underwater robots in human-robot collaborative applications.
+However, there are a few practicalities involved which can affect the performance; next, we discuss these aspects and their possible solutions based on our experimental findings.